david-a-campbell/W1_Hit/README.md

 ✨ Features

-🧠 Train on single-voice MIDI drum patterns
+🧠 Trained on single-voice MIDI drum patterns
 🎚 Generate new rhythms and variations
 🥁 Velocity-aware output (not just note placement)
 🎛 Parameter-controlled generation